wajahatkarim3/EasyFlipView/README.md

 }
 ```

-Or add DBFlowManager as a new dependency inside your pom.xml
+Or add EasyFlipView as a new dependency inside your pom.xml

 ```xml
 <dependency>